nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Figure x.
 A screenshot showing the outcome of an `i-find` command

 #### 2.6 Resetting all ingredients' levels to zero : `i-reset-all`
-Resets the ingredients' levels of all ingredient types to zero.
+Resets the ingredient's levels of all ingredient types to zero.

 Format: `i-reset-all`

-Let's say you want to reset all ingredients' levels to zero, and the ingredient's levels are not currently all at zero.
+Let's say you want to reset all ingredients' levels to zero when one or more ingredients have non-zero ingredient's levels.
 You can follow these instructions:

 1. Type ` i-reset-all` into the _Command Box_.